Judiedesigns/FlorenceEze/README.md

 ---

+⚜️I am a Ux Designer pivoting to software engineering.
+I have always been curious about code. <br>
 🌱 I'm currently learning HTML, CSS, and JavaScript.
 💡 I'm excited about turning ideas into interactive, useful, and beautiful websites.
 🎯 My goal is to become a creative developer who crafts meaningful experiences through code and design.